The Best Family

 Henry Best’s meticulous attention to detail, experimentation and desire to find the best grape varieties for his vineyard resulted in Best’s wines becoming well known in England and throughout Europe.
 That attention to detail and innovation is highly valued at Best’s and is still evident in all its wine production today.

-After Henry’s death, his son Charles sold the enterprise in 1920 to second-generation local vigneron Frederick P. Thomson.
-And so, it was at this time that the Thomson family’s career with this famed winery began.
+After Henry’s death in 1913, his son Charles sold the enterprise in 1920 to second-generation local vigneron Frederick P. Thomson.
+And so, it was at this time that the Thomson family’s custodianship of this famed winery began.

 Viv Thomson, Frederick’s son, talks about some of the early history of Best’s in this short video.